MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v15.md

 ## Publish the new system symbols

 Use the Publish-NAVApp cmdlet to publish the new symbols extension package.
 This package is called **System.app**.
-If you've installed the **AL Development Environment**, you find the file in the installation folder.
+If you install the **AL Development Environment**, you find the file in the installation folder.
 By default, the folder path is C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\AL Development Environment.
 Or, it's also on the installation media (DVD) in the ModernDev\program files\Microsoft Dynamics NAV\150\AL Development Environment folder.

 ```
 Publish-NAVApp -ServerInstance <server instance> -Path "<path to the System.app file>" -PackageType SymbolsOnly